Profunctor Optics, a Categorical Update: Introduction

 \subsection{Synopsis}

-We introduce the definition of \emph{mixed optic} in Section~\ref{sec:optics}.
-Section~\ref{sec:examples} describes examples from the practice of functional programming and how they are captured by the definition.
-Section~\ref{sec:tambaratheory} describes how the theory of Tambara modules can be applied to obtain a profunctor representation for optics.
+We introduce the definition of \emph{mixed optic} in \Cref{sec:optics}. \Cref{sec:examples} describes some practical examples from functional programming and shows how they are captured by the definition. \Cref{sec:tambaratheory} describes how the theory of Tambara modules can be applied to obtain a profunctor representation for optics. \Cref{sec:conclusions} contains concluding remarks.
+The Appendix (\Cref{sec:implementation}) introduces the details of a full Haskell implementation.